 Below are several copy-pastable short bios, along with usable photos of myself.
 Feel free to use the bios in their entirety, or to edit or excerpt them to fit your needs.

-Ada Palmer’s first science fiction novel Too Like the Lightning (volume one of Terra Ignota, from Tor Books) explores how humanity’s cultural and historical legacies might evolve in a future of borderless nations and globally commixing populations.
+Ada Palmer’s first science fiction novels Too Like the Lightning and Seven Surrenders (volumes one and two of Terra Ignota, from Tor Books) explore how humanity’s cultural and historical legacies might evolve in a future of borderless nations and globally commixing populations.
 She teaches in the University of Chicago History Department, studying the Renaissance, Enlightenment, classical reception, the history of books, publication and reading, and the history of philosophy, heresy, science and atheism, and is the author of Reading Lucretius in the Renaissance (Harvard University Press).
 She often researches in Italy, usually in Florence or at the Vatican.
 She composes fantasy, SF and mythology-themed music, including the Viking mythology musical stage play Sundown: Whispers of Ragnarok (available on CD and DVD), and often performs at conventions with her vocal group Sassafrass.
-She also researches anime/manga, especially Osamu Tezuka, early post-WWII manga and gender in manga, and worked as a consultant for many anime and manga publishers.
+She also researches anime/manga, especially Osamu Tezuka, early post-WWII manga and gender in manga, and has worked as a consultant for many anime and manga publishers.
 She blogs for Tor.com, and writes the philosophy & travel blog ExUrbe.com.

 General, History First:

-Ada Palmer is a historian of the Renaissance, Enlightenment, classical reception, the history of books, and the history of philosophy, heresy, science, and atheism.
-She teaches in the History Department at the University of Chicago, and often does research in Italy, especially Florence and Rome.
-Her first nonfiction book Reading Lucretius in the Renaissance (Harvard University Press, 2014) explores the impact of the rediscovery of classical atomism on the birth of modern thought.
-Her first science fiction novel Too Like the Lightning (forthcoming from Tor, May 2016) is a tale of global politics in the year 2454, set in a hard-won utopia built on technologically-generated abundance and borderless nations, and written in the a style of an eighteenth-century philosophical novel like Candide.
+Ada Palmer is a cultural and intellectual historian focusing on radical thought and the recovery of the classics in early modern Europe, especially in the Italian Renaissance.
+She works on the history of science, religion, heresy, freethought, atheism, censorship, books, printing, and on patronage and the networks of power and money that enabled cultural creation in early modern Europe.
+She teaches in the History Department at the University of Chicago, and often does research in Florence and Rome.
+Her first academic book Reading Lucretius in the Renaissance (Harvard University Press, 2014) explores the impact of the rediscovery of classical atomism on the birth of modern thought.
+Her science fiction novels Too Like the Lightning and Seven Surrenders form a tale of global politics in the year 2454, set in a hard-won utopia built on technologically-generated abundance and borderless nations, and written in the a style of an eighteenth-century philosophical novel like Candide.
 She is also the composer for Sassafrass, an a cappella group performing fantasy, SF and mythology-themed music, whose Viking musical stage play “Sundown: Whispers of Ragnarok” came out on CD and DVD in 2015.
 She researches and publishes on anime/manga, has worked as a consultant for various anime and manga publishers, blogs for Tor.com, and writes the philosophy and travel blog ExUrbe.com.

 Ada Palmer is an Assistant Professor in the History Department at the University of Chicago.
 She is a cultural and intellectual historian focusing on long-durée intellectual history and the recovery of classical thought in the Italian Renaissance.
 Her published monograph, Reading Lucretius in the Renaissance, uses Renaissance manuscript and print editions of Lucretius’ Epicurean didactic epic De Rerum Natura to expose how humanist reading practices controlled the distribution of newly-rediscovered radical ancient philosophy in the fifteenth and sixteenth centuries, and how this affected the capacity of classical radicalism to influence scientific and religious thought at the dawn of the modern era.
 Much of her research has been conducted in rare books libraries, especially in Rome and Florence, where she worked with Renaissance copies of classical texts, both manuscripts and printed books.
 She has been a Fulbright scholar in Italy and a graduate reader and later a fellow at the Villa I Tatti Harvard University Center for Italian Renaissance Studies.
 Her article “Reading Lucretius in the Renaissance” (Journal of the History of Ideas, 73:3, [July 2012]: 395–416) won the 2013 I Tatti Prize for Best Article by a Junior Scholar.